yanivyacoby/yanivyacoby.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a **postdoctoral fellow** at the [Nock Lab](https://nocklab.fas.harvard.edu/) in the Department of Psychology at Harvard University and Mass General Hospital, where I develop new machine learning methodology to advance the understanding, prediction, and prevention of suicide and related behaviors.
-In the summer of 2024, I'll be joining [Wellesley College](https://wellesley.edu/) as an **Assistant Professor** of Computer Science, where I'll be leading the [Model-Guided Uncertainty (MOGU) Lab](https://mogu-lab.github.io/).
+I'm an **Assistant Professor** of Computer Science at [Wellesley College](https://wellesley.edu/), where I lead the [Model-Guided Uncertainty (MOGU) Lab](https://mogu-lab.github.io/).
+My research focuses on developing new machine learning methods to advance the understanding, prediction, and prevention of suicide and related behaviors.

+Before joining Wellesley, I was a **postdoctoral fellow** at the [Nock Lab](https://nocklab.fas.harvard.edu/) in the Department of Psychology at Harvard University and Mass General Hospital.
 I completed my **Ph.D.** in Machine Learning at the [Data to Actionable Knowledge Lab](https://dtak.github.io/) (DtAK) at Harvard, working with Professor [Finale Doshi-Velez](https://finale.seas.harvard.edu/).
 I had the pleasure of interning with the [Biomedical-ML team](https://www.microsoft.com/en-us/research/theme/biomedical-ml/) at Microsoft Research New England (Summer 2021).
-Before joining DtAK, I received a **Master's of Music** in Contemporary Improvisation from the [New England Conservatory](https://necmusic.edu/dual-degree-programs) (2016) and a **Bachelor's of Arts** in Computer Science from Harvard University (2015).
+Lastly, I received a **Master's of Music** in Contemporary Improvisation from the [New England Conservatory](https://necmusic.edu/dual-degree-programs) (2016) and a **Bachelor's of Arts** in Computer Science from Harvard University (2015).
 I am currently a performing [musician](/music).

 <!--
 ## Research